Planning 3 weeks in Sri Lanka? Here is my guide to the teardrop isle.

 In all honesty, my time in this area turned into what can only be called a ‘food tour’, as I bounced from trendy cafe to trendy cafe for three meals a day.
 You’ll see this reflected in my recommendations.

 Deemed the surfer capital of Sri Lanka, Weligama is closely connected to the even-smaller surf havens of Midigama and Ahangama.
-These towns, with their laid back atmosphere, are more spread out but still offer a number of quality accommodations and yummy restaurants.
+With their laid-back atmosphere, these towns are more spread out but still offer several quality accommodations and yummy restaurants.
 Any of these three destinations are great to set up camp for your duration in the area.

 READ MORE | 6 Best & Coolest Cafes in Southern Sri Lanka